Written by

 • Launch Learning Apps

 Price: Start a Free trial now.
-The individual plan starts at $43; you upgrade later according to preferences.
+The individual plan starts at $43; you upgrade later according to your preferences.

 2. Teachable - an online teaching software for a virtual classroom